tanyalrogers/RREAS/README.md

 `CATCH`, `LENGTH`) posted on [ERDDAP](https://oceanview.pfeg.noaa.gov/erddap/index.html), which contain only a subset of the data posted on Dryad.
-The ERDDAP dataset contains data from 1990 to 2025 and for standard, active stations only.
+The ERDDAP dataset contains data from 1990 to 2025 and for standard, active trawl stations only.
 The trawl-associated data can be loaded using `load_erddap()`.
-Note that the `WEIGHT` table is not included in this dataset, and there are differences in how the krill and young-of-the-year rockfish MATURITY is
-coded: The ERDDAP dataset contains additional SPECIES/MATURITY categories 1472/T (total krill) and 1940/T (total rockfish).
+Note that the `WEIGHT` table is not included in this dataset, and there are differences in how the krill and young-of-the-year rockfish MATURITY is coded: The ERDDAP dataset contains additional SPECIES/MATURITY categories 1472/T (total krill) and 1940/T (total rockfish).
 The catch table on ERDDAP is reformatted into relational `HAUL` and `CATCH` tables to match the format of the other data sources.
 The `SPECIES_CODES` and